 Real estate revenue and cost from completed projects is accounted for using the full accrual method.
 The percentage of completion method is used to recognize income from sales of projects where the Group has material obligations under the sales contract to complete the project after the property is sold.
 Under this method, revenue is recognized as the related obligations are fulfilled, measured principally on the basis of the estimated completion of a physical proportion of the contract work.
-When the sale of real estate does not meet the requirements for revenue recognition, the sale is accounted under the deposit method.
-Under this method, revenue is not recognized and the receivable from the buyer is not recorded.
+When the sale of real estate does not meet the requirements for revenue recognized and the receivable from the buyer is not recorded.
 The real estate inventories continue to be reported in the consolidated statement of financial position as 'Inventories' and the related liability as deposit under 'Customers' deposits'.